barebox/barebox/Documentation/user/watchdog.rst

 maximal timeout of 7 seconds, so it may reset even on netboot.
 Or it can be used on systems where the watchdog is already running and can't be disabled, an example for that is the watchdog of the i.MX2 series.
-This functionally can be seen as a threat, since in error cases barebox will continue to feed the watchdog even if that is not desired.
+This functionality can be seen as a threat, since in error cases barebox will continue to feed the watchdog even if that is not desired.
 So, depending on your needs ``CONFIG_WATCHDOG_POLLER`` can be enabled or disabled at compile time.
 Even if barebox was built with watchdog polling support, it is not